-station located at Tepuka, connected by cable to the airfield.
+station at Tepuka, connected by a cable to the airfield.

 By late 1942, Funafuti Airfield was in use for reconnaissance missions against Tarawa, Mili and Jaluit before